iotaledger/hornet/docs/assets/README.md

-# Asset Direcotry for HORNET Docs
+# Asset Directory for HORNET Docs